Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 \subsubsection{Knowledge Mapper}

-We first analyze the given project to identify its business types and extract its involved DeFi semantics by prompting the LLM with the templates in Figure~\ref{fig:categorize-prompt} and Figure~\ref{fig:extract-prompt}, respectively.
-For each extracted DeFi semantic, we prompt the LLM to identify its matches among the semantics associated with the identified business types in the knowledge graph $\mathcal{G}$.
+We first analyze the given project to identify its business types and extract the DeFi semantics involved by prompting the LLM, \ziqiao{reusing the same process as defined in Section~\ref{sec:knowledge-extract}.} For each extracted DeFi semantic, we prompt the LLM to identify its matches among the semantics associated with the identified business types in the knowledge graph $\mathcal{G}$.
 We then retrieve the linked vulnerability patterns and assemble a set of semantic–vulnerability pairs.
-Next, we will iterate over every semantic-vulnerability pair for the following procedures, and we will prefer the semantics that were less tested, by fetching the line coverage from the \textit{Working Memory} written by \textit{Fuzz Executor}.
+Next, we will iterate over every semantic-vulnerability pair for the following procedures.